arcrozier/xk-public/lab/lab1.md

  * arg2 is not positive
  *
  * note that for lab1, the file system does not support writing past
- * the end of the file.
+ * the end of the file (or at all).
 Normally this would extend the size of the file
  * allowing the write to complete, to the maximum extent possible
  * provided there is space on the disk.
  */